sgricci/task-api/README.md

 * node-restify - Node.js using Node-restify library
 * php-bulletphp - PHP using the Bullet PHP framework
 * ruby-sinatra - Ruby using Sinatra framework

-# Planned Implementations:

-* java-jersey - Java using Jersey
-* go-martini - Go using the classy Martini framework
+* go-gin - Go using the Gin webframework